la2050/archive/_projects/2016/bringing-the-farmers-market-to-peoples-door.md

   power to sell directly to anybody in their area.
 Thereby removing all barriers for indie creators, and creating a market where Angelinos can support and enjoy locally crafted products.
-project_image_2: 6286523854741-team91.png
-empty_column_1: ''
 organization_name: Natch
 organization_website: thenatch.co
-organization_name_2: Natch
-organization_activity: >-
-  We are creating a marketplace app where anybody in Los Angeles can create their own local craft shops, and sell and delivery anything they make (foods, crafts, clothes, etc.) to other locals.
-ein: ''

 ---